outbrain/GomJabbar/docs/about.md

 We've found the chaos drills to be an incredibly useful technique, which helps us improve our resilience and integrity, while helping everybody learn about how things work.
+We're by no means anywhere near perfection.
+I'm actually pretty sure we'll find many many more issues we need to take care of.
-We're by no means anywhere near perfection, and have a lot more to learn and to improve, and we're hoping this exciting new tool will help us getting there.
-We hope you find it useful too ;)
+We're hoping this exciting new tool will help us move to the next level, and we hope you find it useful too ;)